-Esri Australia National Business Manager Lisa Dykes said the app stands as an inspiring example of government embracing technology to deliver intuitive and practical solutions with immediate community benefits.
+An Esri Australia representative said the app stands as an inspiring example of government embracing technology to deliver intuitive and practical solutions with immediate community benefits.

-“The QWildlife app provides members of the public with self-serve access to important and timely information about a particular location – and the ability to share their own knowledge on sightings with other members of the community,” said Ms Dykes.
+“The QWildlife app provides members of the public with self-serve access to important and timely information about a particular location – and the ability to share their own knowledge on sightings with other members of the community.